History of the Knights Hospitaller in the Levant: The loss of Jerusalem and Battle of La Forbie

 The Templars began fortifying the city of Jerusalem in 1244 when the Khwarezmian invasion occurred, a force summoned by as-Salih Ayyub, the sultan of Egypt.
 They seized Tiberias, Safed and Tripoli and began the Siege of Jerusalem on 15 July 1244.
 Because of the agreement between Frederick II and al-Kamil, the walls were inadequately fortified and unable to withstand the attack.
 The patriarch of Jerusalem Robert of Nantes and the leaders of the Templars and Hospitallers came to support the city's inhabitants and initially repelled the attackers.
-The imperial Castellan and the Grand Commander of the Hospital lost their lives in the battle, but no help from the Franks was coming.
+The imperial Castellan and the Grand Commander of the Hospital died in the battle, but no help from the Franks was coming.
 The defenders turned to their nearest ally, an-Nasir Dā’ūd, emir of Kerak, who cowed the Khwarezmanians into allowing safe-passage to the defenders.
 In the confusion, the inhabitants left Jerusalem, but looked back and saw the banners of the Christians flying on the city walls.
 Thusly deceived, they turned back and were all massacred, while the city was sacked.

 A combined force was assembled, consisting of Templars, the Hospitallers and Teutonic Knights, joining a Muslim army of Syrians and Transjordanians under al-Mansur Ibrahim and an-Nasir Dā’ūd.
 This army was placed under the command of Walter IV of Brienne and left Acre, now the headquarters of the Order, and departed on 4 October 1244.
 They fell on the Khwarezmians and the Egyptian troops commanded by Baibars, future sultan of Egypt, on 17 October.
 In the Battle of La Forbie near Gaza, the Muslim allies of the Franks dropped out at the first encounter with the enemy and the Christians found themselves alone.
-The unequal fighting ended in disaster––16,000 men lost their lives and 800 were taken prisoner, among them 325 knights and 200 turcopoliers of the Hospitallers.
+The unequal fighting ended in disaster––16,000 men died and 800 were taken prisoner, among them 325 knights and 200 turcopoliers of the Hospitallers.
 Guillaume de Chateauneuf himself was captured and taken to Cairo.
 Only 18 Templars and 16 Hospitallers managed to escape.